ANSI Z35: 1972

 The fourth and final edition of Z35, published on 16 November 1972 would see significant change in the standard, with it being nearly half the page count, and would a split of the standard, spinning off "informational and miscellaneous signs" and "directional signs" as a supplemental standard, later released as Z35.3-1973.
 Z35.1 would be overhauled, doing away with the suggested wordings, diagrams of the headers, charts of various sign dimensions.
 Signs were reorganized into a new 'Class' system, which assigned each type a class number.
 Guidance in the standard was made more general, leaving decisions to sign manufactures and workplaces.
 Clearer guidance on how to include a symbol with a sign's design was provided, however symbols, aside from five specific ones, were not provided, nor guidance on where to obtain or how to design symbols.

 A new 'Fire/Emergency' sign was designed, and references to exit signage were removed, instructing readers to refer to NFPA standards.

-Split off from Z35.1, informational signs were became the new Z35.3 Specifications for Informational Signs Complimentary to ANSI Z35.1-1972, Accident Prevention Signs standard.
+Split off from Z35.1, informational signs became the new Z35.3 Specifications for Informational Signs Complimentary to ANSI Z35.1-1972, Accident Prevention Signs standard.
 This standard also used the class system, with two classes: Class A, informational and Class B, Regulatory, which was new to the Z35 standard.
 The default design for Class A featured a "Notice" signal word on a blue header.
 The Class B design did not have a default signal word, which would be placed on a black header with white text.
 Directional arrows were also placed into Z35.3, but were no longer a standalone sign type.
 Most of the standard duplicated Z35.1-1972, such as sign placement, sizes, lettering, symbols and general layout of the signs.

 A Caution sign featuring a symbol.